-When it comes to buying diamonds, GIA and AGS are the only labs that I would consider and recommend to readers.
-Unlike other major labs like EGL/IGI or private labs/appraisers, GIA and AGS represent some of the strictest and most consistent grading standards in the industry.
+When it comes to buying diamonds, GIA and AGS are the only labs that I would personally rely on and recommend to readers.
+Unlike other questionable labs like EGL/IGI or private labs/appraisers, GIA and AGS represent some of the strictest and most consistent grading standards in the industry.

 |GIA Triple Ex||AGS 000|